Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Adaptive Model-Predictive Game Play

 \paragraph{Weak Complementarity}

-The nominal case discussed above assumed strict complementarity at the solution.
-In the context of \acp{gnep}, this entails that constraints at the solution must either be inactive or strongly active.
+The nominal case discussed above assumes strict complementarity at the solution.
 If this assumption does not hold, the derivative of the \ac{mcp} is not defined.
 Nevertheless, we can still compute subderivatives at~$\theta$.
 Let the set of all indices for which this condition holds be denoted by~$\hat{\mc{I}} := \{k \in [n] \given F_k(z^*; \theta) = 0 \land z_k^* \in \{\ell_k, u_k\}\}$.
 Then by selecting a subset of $\hat{\mc{I}}$ and including it in $\bar{\mc{I}}$ for evaluation of \cref{eq:ift}, we recover a subderivative.

-For the experiments conducted in this work, we found good practical performance by resolving this rare ambiguity heuristically.
-That is, we include all of the weakly active indices $\hat{\mc{I}}$ in the inactive set $\bar{\mc{I}}$.
-Intuitively, this heuristic can be understood as being \say{optimistic} about degrees of freedom.